ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

 All parties to the proceedings are jointly and severally liable and responsible to the Court for payment of the administrative costs, arbitrators’ fees and of any other expenses of the proceedings.

-23.14.
-It may be in the interest of the parties to provide that any other possible attacks, available at the time of the issue of the first instance award or after it, be preserved.
+24.14.
+It is in the interest of the parties to provide that any other possible attacks, available at the time of the issue of the first instance award or after it, be preserved.

 The Arbitral Tribunal will decide upon the correction or interpretation after hearing the parties or after having summoned them.